Canon PIXMA TR160 Printer Review

 No

-The Canon PRINT mobile app lets you print, scan (with your smartphone's camera), access the user manual, and check the printer's ink levels.
+The Canon PRINT mobile app allows you to print, scan (using your smartphone's camera), access the user manual, and check the printer's ink levels.
 You can also use it to manage your ink subscription and buy consumables.
 The Create Photo Items function takes you to the Easy PhotoPrint Editor app, which you must download separately.
-The Easy PhotoPrint Editor lets you edit photos, create collages, and access pre-made templates like calendars and cards.
+The Easy PhotoPrint Editor allows you to edit photos, create collages, and access pre-made templates, such as calendars and cards.

 OS Compatibility